google/keyczar/README.md

 The following section lists known security issues.

 There are probably others that have not been identified.

+### Use of SHA 1 and 1024 bit DSA
+Keyczar uses 1024 bit DSA keys with SHA1.
+Both of these are considered weak by current security standards.
+However, it is not trivial to upgrade without breaking backwards compatibility.

 ### Signed Session Encryption Re-signing